Securing and Maximizing a National Television Feature

 Boosting Online Reviews with NetGalley

-To get Ana Lal Din’s indie YA fantasy debut Descent of the Drowned in front of an engaged YA audience, we knew online reviews would be key to the book’s success.
-And we also knew that one of the keys to securing early reviews is posting advanced reader copies on NetGalley.
+To get Ana Lal Din’s indie YA fantasy debut Descent of the Drowned in front of an engaged YA audience, we knew that securing online reviews would be critical to the book’s success.
+One of the most effective tools for generating early reviews is NetGalley, a platform that allows reviewers, educators, librarians, booksellers, and media professionals to access advance copies.

-We also personally followed up with every person who downloaded a copy of the book on NetGalley, to encourage them to post reviews on Goodreads, Amazon their blog and social media.
+To build on this momentum, we personally followed up with each reviewer who downloaded the book, encouraging them to post their reviews on Goodreads, Amazon, personal blogs and social media.